bespoke-silicon-group/bsg_replicant/cl_fsb/README.md

 ### 3. FSB to AXI4 adapter

 This module is a FSB DMA write engine.
-It is configured by OCL AXI-L interface, the same interface as point 1 above.
+It is configured via OCL AXI-L interface, the same interface as point 1 above.
 The data is written to SH through a 512-bit PCIM AXI-4 outbound interface in the CL.
 Thus each AXI-4 packet carries four 128-bit packets from FSB (lowest 80-bit as the payload).

 To start the DMA transfer, wirte the host memory buffer size to the WR_BUF_SIZE register and then set the WR_START register.
 See [cl_crossbar_tb.sv](./testbenches/rtlsim/cl_crossbar_tb.sv) for detail.